Apex institution managing Sri Lanka's cultural heritage as an outstanding resource for diverse benefits of the nation.

 The Central Cultural Fund has power to receive funds from donor institutions and agencies in Sri Lanka and abroad and utilize such funds for heritage conservation and management activities.
 The Central Cultural was the implementing agency for the UNESCO - Sri Lanka Cultural Triangle Programme from 1980 -1997, which was a role model for such conservation, drives in the Asian region.
 This was the largest ever heritage conservation program carried out in Sri Lanka and one of the most successful UNESCO sponsored programs.
 Central Cultural Fund's high powered Board of governors is chaired by the Prime Minister of Sri Lanka and comprises of around 12 members including at least six Cabinet Ministers.

-During the past year the activities further widened to cover Northern, Eastern, Sabaragamuva and Western Provinces and Badulla District.
+During the past few years the activities further widened to cover Northern, Eastern, Sabaragamuva and Western Provinces and Badulla District.
 Replica School also functions as an educational institutional and as a producer of quality replicas.
-Publication Unit of the CCF also plays a major I It has the capacity to carryout large printing orders.
+Publication Unit of the CCF also plays a major role.